Proposed Revovation of the Recreation Center

 (Click Here For More Information)

 Recreation center expansion proposal downsized from $16.6 million to $6.3 million.
-The new proposal to improve and expand the recreation center being considered by Palos Heights City Council is 62 percent less than the original request that voters turned down in 2004.
+The new proposal to improve and expand the recreation center is being placed on the November 4, 2014 ballot for consideration by residents is 62 percent less than the original request that voters turned down in 2004.
 The project was downsized by $10 million by reducing the scope of the project and repurposing existing space.
 The $6.3 million cost estimate includes architectural, development, construction, contingency, land and financing costs.

 Project includes new gymnasium, three lane walk/jog track, multipurpose/banquet room, wellness center with exercise equipment, locker rooms, additional parking and expanded programs for the entire community.